elibs/ebash/readme.md

 user-level logging, bashutils includes `einfo`, `ewarn`, and `eerror` commands that present messages of varying importance in a consistent manner.

-But back to debugging, we also have an `edebug` (which we pronounce “ee-debug”) command that is a little different.
-By default, the `edebug` logging “level” is hidden.
+But back to debugging, we also have an `edebug` (which we pronounce "ee-debug") command that is a little different.
+By default, the `edebug` logging "level" is hidden.
 So by default, this statement won’t produce any output:

-    edebug “foo just borked rc=${rc}”
+    edebug "foo just borked rc=${rc}"

 But you can activate the output from these `edebug` statements either wholesale or selectively by setting an environment variable.
 Setting `EDEBUG=1` will